ioggstream/python-course/sparql-101/01-knowledge.md

 - interpret;
 - understand.

+When reading a book, we need to:

+- read and understand the words,
+- interpret the meaning of the sentences and paragraphs;
-When reading a book, for example, we not only need to read and understand the words, but also to interpret the meaning of the sentences and paragraphs based on the context and our previous knowledge.
+- understand the meaning of the text as a whole.

+This requires an awareness of the context and our previous knowledge.

 ----